Authorization

 QR Code Login

-Irenogram also supports QR code login for user accounts.
-This allows you to scan a QR code from an already-logged-in Telegram client:
+Irenogram supports QR code login for user accounts.
+Instead of typing your phone number and a confirmation code, you scan a QR code from any already-logged-in Telegram client.

 from pyrogram import Client